ffTsuzuku/6.005/README.md

 Always leave method parameters alone for the most part, if you need to modify them store them in a new variable instead.
 Use `final` or `const` as much as possible to esnrue your variables are onyl set once.

+# Reading 12

+#### Objectives..

+This reading presents two ideas:

+-   Abstract data types
+-   Representation Idependence

+## What abstraction Means

+Abstract data types are a general principle of software engineering that go by different names, and slightly different definitions

+-   **Abstraction** Omitting or hiding low-level details with a simpler higher level ideas.
+-   **Modularity** Dividing a system into components/modules that can be designed tested and implemented and reused seperately from the rest of the system.
+-   **Encapsulation** A module is responsible for its own internal behavior, and external bugs cannot damage its integrity.
+-   **Information hiding** Hiding details of a module's implementation from the rest of the system, so that those details can be changed later without changing the rest of the system.
+-   **Seperation of concerns** Making a feature (or 'concern') the responsibility of a single module, rather than spreading it across multiple modules.

+### Classifying Types and Operations